Handmade and world renowned

 Nomos Glashütte - the largest watch manufacturer in Germany

-When he visited the workshop of Nomos Glashütte a few years ago, the American writer Gary Shteyngart perceived a "monastic silence".
-He returned enthusiastic: "At Nomos, the dignity of work is still celebrated", he wrote in a 2017 article for the New Yorker, praising the manufactory in Glashütte, Saxony, as a place of creative production.
-No other company in Germany manufactures so many watches - and with extremely careful handcraft: it can take several years before a watch is completed.
+US writer Gary Shteyngart noted that a “monastic silence” prevailed when he visited the Nomos Glashütte workshop.
+He returned home full of inspiration: “At Nomos, the dignity of work is still celebrated,” he wrote in an article for the New Yorker, praising the manufacturing facility in the Saxon town of Glashütte as a site of creative production.
+It can take several years before a watch is completed.

 Meissen - the oldest porcelain factory in Europe